-Our first night there, we were supposed to go to a welcome party on the beach around dinner time.
+The first night of our Riviera Maya honeymoon, we were supposed to go to a welcome party on the beach around dinner time.
 J and I took that to mean let’s hang out at the beach until the ceremony, get welcomed in, then go get ready for dinner.
 We finally found the ceremony, and it turned out that everyone was *already* ready for dinner, so we looked like two beach bums just strolling in fashionably late.
 Typical. 😉 It was an ancient tribal ceremony that J volunteered for us to participate in (thanks, J), so we’re up there in our swimsuits and cover ups giving thanks to Mother Earth as they let actual butterflies fly into the atmosphere.
 Ha!
 Super cool way to mark night 1.

 TRAVEL TIP: Book your trip’s “adventures” ahead of time!
 One of the first things we had done upon arriving at the resort was head to the concierge to check out the various off-resort excursions available.
 We figured we’d be pretty tired by the end of the trip and prefer total relaxation to anything else, so we booked two solid adventure days right off the bat for our first two full days in Mexico.